Risks (ETFs)

 Actively managed ETFs listed on TSE are currently required to disclose portfolio information daily, but it should be noted that the information is as of the previous day's NAV calculation.

-The estimated net assets per unit (indicative NAV) calculated and distributed during trading hours based on the portfolio information will also not always match the price of the ETFs.
+Since the assets in an actively managed ETF may be constantly changed, the estimated net assets per unit (iNAV) calculated and distributed during trading hours based on the portfolio information will not always reflect the price of the underlying ETF assets.